-Effective cooperation with suppliers is crucial to ensure brand protection, food safety and the highest product quality.
-All purchased products must be sourced from a supplier that has met the requirements detailed in the AmRest Food Safety Group Policy (implemented in 2022) and has been approved by the Quality Assurance Departments.
-These apply to all suppliers, contractors and third parties who provide ingredients, beverages, and packaging to all AmRest brands, both owned and franchised.
+AmRest's priority is to ensure food safety and the highest product quality.
+The Company only sources from suppliers that meet the requirements outlined in the Food Safety Group Policy, implemented since 2022, and all must be approved by the Quality Assurance and Food Safety Department.
+These requirements apply to all suppliers, contractors, and third parties who provide ingredients, beverages, and packaging to AmRest brands, whether owned or franchised.
+AmRest has also established a robust Hazard Analysis and Critical Control Point ("HACCP") plan to assure product safety for the customers